Typescript-TDD/ts-auto-mock/README.md

 [Open this link to see more examples](docs/DETAILS.md)

 ## Type Not Supported
-The library will convert to null when the type is not recognized yet.
+The library will convert to null when the type is not supported.
 [Open this link to see what is not supported](docs/NOT_SUPPORTED.md)

 ## Extension